 You can also force this issue by adding 15 percent to 20 percent to the price of the change if it isn’t signed in a reasonable time frame that allows you to keep the job humming along.
 Added expense tends to get attention.
 I think it’s reasonable to expect a change work order to be signed within 24 hours.

-Does every change require a change work order?
+Does every change require a change work order form?

 That’s your call.
 However, if you make a small change at no charge today, the client might be back tomorrow with a larger change and expect the same price.
-You can also be accused of changing the terms of the contract by not writing a change work order.
-In my opinion, play it safe and write a change work order for everything and there won’t be any confusion.
+You can also be accused of changing the terms of the contract by not getting a signed change work order form.
+In my opinion, play it safe and write a change for everything and there won’t be any confusion.

 It’s important to include language in your contract that addresses how you will handle any requests for a change.
 This, and more detailed language, is included in our Fast Track Proposal Writer software: